-Dr. Yarbrough is the author of Clash of Visions: Populism and Elitism in New Testament Theology (Mentor, 2019).
-He also contributed The Letters to Timothy and Titus in the Pillar New Testament Commentary series (Eerdmans, 2018).
-He co-authored (with Victor Kuligan) In Christ Alone (2017), a book on the five Reformation solas, published in South Africa.
-He is author of 1-3 John (2008) in the Baker Exegetical Commentary on the New Testament series, which he co-edits (with Joshua Jipp).
-He is also co-editor (with Andreas Köstenberger) of the Exegetical Guide to the Greek New Testament.
+He wrote on the Johannine Epistles in 1 and 2 Peter, Jude, 1, 2, and 3 John (Zondervan Illustrated Bible Backgrounds Commentary, 2015).
+He authored 1-3 John (2008) in the Baker Exegetical Commentary on the New Testament series, which he co-edits (with Joshua Jipp).
+He is also co-editor (with Andreas Köstenberger) of the Exegetical Guide to the Greek New Testament (B&H Academic).
 He serves as editor of the Covenant Seminary journal Presbyterion.

-Dr. Yarbrough’s other books include The Salvation-Historical Fallacy?
-Reassessing the History of New Testament Theology (2004) and The Gospel of John (1991; new edition 2011).
-With Walter Elwell he authored the widely used textbook Engaging the New Testament (3rd ed.
-2013), which has been translated into numerous languages.
-He also co-edited (again with Walter Elwell) Readings from the First-Century World: Primary Sources for New Testament Study (1998).
+His other books include The Salvation-Historical Fallacy?
+Reassessing the History of New Testament Theology (Deo, 2004) and The Gospel of John (Moody, 1991; new edition Wipf & Stock, 2011).
+With Walter Elwell he authored the widely used textbook Engaging the New Testament (Baker, 3rd ed.
+2013; 4th edition 2022), which has been translated into numerous languages.
+He also co-edited (again with Walter Elwell) Readings from the First Century World: Primary Sources for New Testament Study (Baker, 1998).

-With Andreas Köstenberger he co-edited Understanding the Times: Essays in Honor of D. A. Carson (2012) and wrote two of the book’s chapters.
+With Andreas Köstenberger he co-edited Understanding the Times: Essays in Honor of D. A. Carson (Crossway, 2012) and wrote two of the book’s chapters.
 He has contributed to many other books, reference works, and journals.
-At the popular level, Dr. Yarbrough is author of The Kregel Pictorial Guide to the New Testament (2009).
+At the popular level Dr. Yarbrough is author of The Kregel Pictorial Guide to the New Testament (2009).